An MRI scan is a safe and painless test that can provide detailed pictures of organs and other structures inside your body.

 What is an MRI scan?

 MRI stands for magnetic resonance imaging.
-An MRI scan uses a strong magnetic field and radio waves to create pictures, on a computer, of tissues, organs and other structures inside your body.
+An MRI scan uses a strong magnetic field and radio waves to create pictures on a computer screen.
+It can show tissues, organs and other structures inside your body.

 How does an MRI scan work?